RD-Developer965/VGS-technical-test/UserManagementServiceDesign.md

   - is creating the game will play as X or as O.
 - `/api/games/move`:
   - Requires authentication; associates the move with the authenticated user.
+  - Implement optimistic locking with @Version and OptimisticLockException

 ### New Endpoints